 My teaching spans the fields of American Politics and Public Law.
-At the University of Toronto, my courses are cross-listed between the Department of Political Science and the Centre for the Study of the United States (CSUS).
-At Trinity College, I teach in the Ethics, Society, & Law program as well as the Policy, Philosophy, & Economics (PPE) stream.
+At the University of Toronto, my courses are listed in the Department of Political Science and Trinity College’s Ethics, Society & Law (ES&L) Program.
 Here are the course descriptions and syllabi for classes I have taught or am teaching:

 - Ethics & Society: Human Dignity: Human dignity pervades contemporary ethical discourse, serving as a legal and political touchstone in both domestic and international contexts.
 But despite its prevalence, there is sharp disagreement over the most fundamental questions.
 What exactly does dignity mean?
 What does it require of individuals, social institutions, and the law?
 And how, if at all, should human dignity inform ethical inquiry and public decision-making?
 This course uses human dignity as an ethical value and frame to illuminate contemporary moral issues.
 It begins with a brief exploration of dignity’s contested meaning before examining three ethical domains where dignity is frequently deployed: equality and social recognition, bioethics, and human rights.
 Of particular concern throughout the course will be the role of empirical and quantitative evidence in assessing dignitary claims, forming ethical judgments, and resolving legal and political controversies.